AhmedElgaidi/useful-linux-commands/commands.md

-# Linux Commands:
+# Useful Linux Commands:

 ## grep:
 - Stands for: **Global Regular Expression Print**.
-- It's used to search for a specific string in a specific file.
+- It's used to search for a specific string in a specific file (**return the lines that contain that word**).

 ### 1. Basic example:
 ```shell